<> <>

 In official terms, Mounjaro is a long-acting dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist [1].

 The active ingredient in Mounjaro is called tirzepatide.
-For context, medications like Wegovy, Rybelsus and Ozempic contain the active ingredient semaglutide, while Saxenda contains liraglutide.
+For context, medications like Wegovy, Rybelsus, and Ozempic contain the active ingredient semaglutide, while Saxenda contains liraglutide.

 How does Mounjaro work?

-Mounjaro works slightly differently from GLP-1 medications, like Wegovy, as it activates both GLP-1 and another hormone called GIP, which helps to promote fat loss, block fat gain and regulate blood sugar.
+Mounjaro works slightly differently from GLP-1 medications, like Wegovy, as it activates both GLP-1 and another hormone called GIP, which helps to promote fat loss, block fat gain, and regulate blood sugar.

-To simplify this a bit, this medication helps to reduce your appetite (making you feel fuller far more quickly), assists with turning down cravings, helps improve blood glucose levels and stimulates the breakdown of fat.
+To simplify this a bit, this medication helps to reduce your appetite (making you feel fuller far more quickly), assists with turning down cravings, helps improve blood glucose levels, and stimulates the breakdown of fat.

-Mounjaro is a much higher dose of medication, starting at 2.5mg and going up to 15mg.
+Another difference between tirzepatide and a GLP-1 medication like semaglutide is the dosages.
+Mounjaro doses tend to be a bit higher than other weight loss injections, starting at 2.5mg and going up to 15mg.
 Wegovy, on the other hand, starts at 0.25mg and goes up to 2.4mg [2].

 How effective is Mounjaro?